rise8-us/delivery-playbooks/docs/content/plays/product/impact-mapping.md

 - Synthesize the output into a cleaned-up map
 - Highlight any assumptions or validation needs
-- Connect prioritized Impact, Outcomes and Deliverables to your [Outcome-Oriented Roadmap](https://delivery-playbooks.rise8.us/content/practices/outcome-oriented-roadmaps/)
+- Connect prioritized Impact, Outcomes and Deliverables to your [Outcome-oriented Roadmap](https://delivery-playbooks.rise8.us/content/practices/outcome-oriented-roadmaps/)
 - Use the map in stakeholder conversations to justify choices

 <br/>